Tunisia at the Olympics

-Tunisia first participated at the Olympic Games in 1960, and has sent athletes to compete in every Summer Olympic Games except when they participated in the American-led boycott of the 1980 Summer Olympics.
+Tunisia first participated at the Olympic Games in 1960, and has sent athletes to compete in every Summer Olympic Games since then, except when they participated in the American-led boycott of the 1980 Summer Olympics.
 The nation has never participated in any Winter Olympic Games.

 Tunisian athletes have won a total of 18 medals, including four by the great long-distance runner Mohammed Gammoudi in men's athletics, four in men's swimming: three by long-distance swimmer Oussama Mellouli and one by Ahmed Ayoub Hafnaoui, two in men's boxing, one in women's athletics, one in women's fencing, three in men's taekwondo and most recently one in men's fencing in the 2024 Paris Olympics by Fares Ferjani.

 The National Olympic Committee for Tunisia was created in 1957.

 History

 Rome 1960 to Moscow 1980

 Team Tunisia at the 1968 Summer Olympics open ceremony in Mexico City.

 Mohammed Gammoudi (top right) when he won Tunisia's first Olympic gold medal at the 1968 Summer Olympics in Mexico City.

 Tunisia first took part in the 1960 Summer Olympics in Rome.
 The 45 men competed in athletics, Boxing, Fencing, Cycling, Modern pentathlon, Shooting and Football.
 The first Olympians came from the boxing relay.
 On 25 August 1960, the bantamweight Tahar Ben Hassan, the lightweight Noureddine Dziri, the light welterweight Azouz Bechir and the welterweight Omrane Sadok came to their first-round bouts.

 The first medals were won in 1964 Summer Olympics in Tokyo.
 Tunisia's first medalist was Mohammed Gammoudi on 14 October 1964, who won silver in the 10,000 meter.
 Boxer Habib Galhia won the light welterweight bronze a week later.
 A Tunisian judoka took part in Tokyo for the first time.
 At 1968 Summer Olympics in Mexico City Gammoudi was able to triple his medal haul.
 In addition to winning a bronze medal in the 10,000 meters, he became Tunisia's first Olympic champion in the 5,000 meters on 15 October 1968.
 At 1972 Summer Olympics in Munich, handball players, volleyball players and a wrestler competed for the first time.
 Mohammed Gammoudi won his fourth Olympic medal with silver in the 5000 meters.
 So far (2020) he is the Tunisian with the most medals at the Olympic Games.

 Tunisia was one of the few African countries to take part in the 1976 Summer Olympics in Montreal.
 The athletes were not used, but swimmers took part for the first time.
 In addition, a Tunisian woman started in Montreal for the first time.
 Myriam Mizouni became the country's first Olympian on 18 July 1976 in the 100-meter freestyle heats.
 The country immediately joined the US-led boycott of the 1980 Summer Olympics in Moscow.